-A septum is any wall that divides two cavities.
-In the nose, the septum runs down the center of the nose and divides the nose into two separate chambers.
-The septum itself is made up of two parts.
+A septum is any wall that divides 2 cavities.
+In the nose, the septum runs down the center and divides it into 2 separate chambers.
+The septum itself is made up of 2 parts.
 Toward the far back of the nose, the septum is hard bone.
 At the middle and towards the tip, it is made of cartilage—a tough, semi-flexible material.

 Symptoms of a deviated septum include the following:

 Although normally invisible from the exterior, diagnosis of a deviated septum can easily be determined by a brief examination of the interior of the nose by an ear, nose, and throat specialist (otolaryngologist).
 Recommended treatment will depend on the severity of the symptoms.
 Possible treatments include the following:

 When the symptoms are minor (intermittent stuffy nose, minor snoring), treatment usually consists of antihistamines, nasal decongestants, and cortisone-containing nasal sprays.
 These medications can help to clear mucus and prevent congestion from building up in the nasal cavity.
 Medications may be over-the-counter or prescription.